opensistemas-hub/osbrain/README.rst

 other using message passing.

-osBrain uses `ØMQ <http://zeromq.org/>`__ for efficient and flexible messsage passing between agents.
+osBrain uses `ØMQ <http://zeromq.org/>`__ for efficient and flexible message passing between agents.
 It also uses
 `Pyro4 <https://pythonhosted.org/Pyro4/>`__
 to ease the configuration and deployment of complex systems.